xinnie-ca/spring_boot_cashcard/README.md

 # 💳 CashCard API

-A secure RESTful Spring Boot application for managing virtual "Cash Cards".
-Built with clean architecture, layered design, and best practices for modern backend development.
+A secure Spring Boot REST API for managing virtual cash cards.
+This application demonstrates full CRUD operations, pagination, validation, exception handling, role-based security, and OpenAPI documentation using Swagger.
 ## 🚀 Features

-- Full REST API for managing CashCards
+Create, read, update, and delete individual cash cards
+-	Bulk update and bulk delete endpoints
-- Basic Authentication with Role-Based Access Control (`CARD-OWNER`, `ADMIN`)
+-	Spring Security with Basic Authentication and Role-based access control
-- In-memory H2 Database for quick prototyping
+-	DTO pattern for request/response separation
+-	Validation and error handling using @Valid and @RestControllerAdvice
+-	Pagination & sorting
-- DTOs for request/response separation and validation
+-	Swagger/OpenAPI integration for easy testing and documentation
-- Global Exception Handling for user-friendly error responses
-- API documentation with Swagger UI
-- Unit and Integration Testing with `TestRestTemplate`
+-	Unit and integration tests using JUnit
+-	H2 in-memory database for testing and demo
-- Docker support for containerized deployment
+-	Dockerized for consistent deployment
 ---
 ## 📦 Technologies